 We all go through tough times in life, and sometimes, it can get really sad and lonely.
-Luckily, there are songs about depression and loneliness that can push us past the dark times, helping us cope with reality and potentially heal from our trauma.
+Luckily, there are songs about depression that can motivate us to push past our loneliness and anxiety, helping us cope with reality and eventually heal from our trauma.

 Let’s begin with the song “Fake Happy” by the band Paramore.

 We all wear masks.
 In every walk of life, whether it’s at our job or simply meet a new person, we all “put on a show” for other people.
 We hide our true feelings and emotions in an effort to conform to polite society.

 But Fake Happy by Paramore goes beyond that.
 This is a song about intentionally hiding your sadness and depression.
 This song deals with the “happiness mask” that some people put on and wear throughout the day.

 This is a song dedicated to those that give the big, toothy grin to their co-workers or are always amenable to their friends—but deep down, they are dying inside.
 They are monumentally sad and lonely.

 See, I’m gonna draw my lipstick wider than my mouth